RonaldHolguin/QA-Test-Automation/README.md

 ## Part 2

-1)•Explain the difference, in databases, between ‘Having’ and ‘where’ when it comes to a query.
+1) Explain the difference, in databases, between ‘Having’ and ‘where’ when it comes to a query.
 Develop one example for each one of this two cases and point out the difference.

     Differences:
     WHERE se utiliza para filtrar filas individuales antes de agrupar resultados.
     HAVING se utiliza para filtrar grupos de resultados basados en condiciones de agregación.

-2)Write a query for create a data table ‘Student’ with the following attributes in it: ‘Name, ‘Code, ‘Class’, ‘Age’, ‘Favorite Subject, ‘GPA’ (5.0 scale).
+2) Write a query for create a data table ‘Student’ with the following attributes in it: ‘Name, ‘Code, ‘Class’, ‘Age’, ‘Favorite Subject, ‘GPA’ (5.0 scale).

     CREATE TABLE Student (
         Name VARCHAR(50),